The best hotels in Praslin

 January and February are actually decent value outside the Christmas-New Year spike.
 You get warm water, lush vegetation, and mid-range hotels like L'Archipel dropping to their lower rates around $130-160/night.
 Just pack a light rain jacket and don't plan beach picnics before checking the morning sky.

-Praslin's best neighborhoods
+Praslin's best hotel regions

 Côte d'Or and Anse Volbert are where most people should be staying.
 The beach is genuinely world-class, restaurants are walkable, and you're central to everything.
 Grand Anse is worth considering if you want lower prices and don't mind being a bit more remote.